BriceShatzer/blog/README.md

 I usually engage with work from around [10am](https://tinyurl.com/ybejrns7) until [6pm](https://tinyurl.com/y76bync5).

 I find that I'm more productive when I'm physically in the office.
-This, coupled with fact that I generally try to live within walking distance of the places I work it means that I try to make it a point to come in and very rarely take advantage of work-from-home policies.
+This, coupled with fact that I generally try to live within walking distance of the places I work means that I try to make it a point to come in and very rarely take advantage of work-from-home policies.
 That being said, since I generally start my day later relative to my peers, I tend to take earlier morning meetings from home.

 Outside of usual work hours, I'm usually reachable on Slack via DM most of the time but don't make it a point to check email or channels without a compelling reason.